 On the Select Elements dialog box, you can optionally select the elements to map as return values of the web service, and then click Next.

-The final step in this wizard provides you with the option to create a microflow in which the imported web service is called and the option to add icons to the generated entities:
+The final step in this wizard provides you with the options to add icons to the generated entities and to create a microflow in which the imported web service is called:

 Click Finish to create the web service.